jondwaite/jondwaite.github.io/content/post/2016-02-23-working-with-vcloud-metadata-in-powercli-part-1.md

   - VMware

 ---
-Way back in 2012 Alan Renouf created a PowerCLI module to deal with manipulation of metadata entries for vCloud Director objects &#8211; this can be incredibly useful to track related information for these objects.
-The vCD metadata functionality was enhanced in v5.1 (and then later in 5.5, 5.6 and 8.0) &#8211; in particular typed values were added with functionality to use date/time, boolean and numeric values (as well as free-form string text).
+Way back in 2012 Alan Renouf created a PowerCLI module to deal with manipulation of metadata entries for vCloud Director objects - this can be incredibly useful to track related information for these objects.
+The vCD metadata functionality was enhanced in v5.1 (and then later in 5.5, 5.6 and 8.0) - in particular typed values were added with functionality to use date/time, boolean and numeric values (as well as free-form string text).
 Also added were security levels so that metadata could be made read-only or hidden (from a tenant perspective) but still accessible/visible to system owners.
-I&#8217;ve taken the PowerShell module that Alan published <a href="https://blogs.vmware.com/PowerCLI/2012/03/working-with-vcloud-metadata-in-powercli.html" target="_blank">here</a> and updated it to cope with these enhancements.
-I&#8217;ve also updated the returned fields/views to include the extra attributes (where present) such as security levels of metadata entries.
+I've taken the PowerShell module that Alan published <a href="https://blogs.vmware.com/PowerCLI/2012/03/working-with-vcloud-metadata-in-powercli.html" target="_blank">here</a> and updated it to cope with these enhancements.
+I've also updated the returned fields/views to include the extra attributes (where present) such as security levels of metadata entries.

-Note that I am definitely not a professional developer (and most of my PowerShell knowledge comes from Google) so there&#8217;s probably significant room for improvement in the code &#8211; comment back if you have suggestions for improvement and I&#8217;ll update this post.
+Note that I am definitely not a professional developer (and most of my PowerShell knowledge comes from Google) so there's probably significant room for improvement in the code - comment back if you have suggestions for improvement and I'll update this post.

 Use of the module requires a valid connection to a vCloud instance (using Connect-CIServer).
-This won&#8217;t work for versions prior to v5.1 (most of my testing has been with PowerCLI 6 against a v8 vCD deployment) so please use at your own risk and make sure you thoroughly test your own scenarios.
-I&#8217;ll write a follow-up post detailing some example code and usage scenarios which people may find useful in the next few days.
+This won't work for versions prior to v5.1 (most of my testing has been with PowerCLI 6 against a v8 vCD deployment) so please use at your own risk and make sure you thoroughly test your own scenarios.
+I'll write a follow-up post detailing some example code and usage scenarios which people may find useful in the next few days.

-I&#8217;d suggest copy/pasting the code (below) into a PowerShell module (.psm1) file and including the module in your scripts as needed.
+I'd suggest copy/pasting the code (below) into a PowerShell module (.psm1) file and including the module in your scripts as needed.

 <pre class="lang:ps decode:true " title="vCloud PowerShell Module">Function New-CIMetaData {
-    &lt;#
+    <#
     .SYNOPSIS
         Creates a Metadata Key/Value pair.
     .DESCRIPTION